OpenDSA/OpenDSA/RST/en/Glossary.rst

       This is in contrast to an :term:`external sort` that is meant to work on data stored in
       :term:`peripheral storage` such as on a :term:`disk drive`.

+   interpolation
+      The act of finding the coefficients of a polynomial, given the values at some points.
+      A polynomal of degree :math:`n-1` requires :math:`n` points to interpolate the coefficients.

+   interpolation search
+      Given a sorted array, and knowing the first and last :term:`key` values stored in some subarray known to contain :term:`search key` :math:`K`, interpolation search will compute the expected location of :math:`K` in the subarray as a fraction of the distance between the known key values.
+      So it will next check that computed location, thus narrowing the search for the next iteration.
+      Given reasonable key value distribution, the :term:`average case` for interpolation search will be
+      :math:`\Theta(\log \log n)`, or better than the expected cost of :term:`binary search`.
+      Nonetheless, binary search is expected to be faster in nearly all practical situations due to the small difference between the two costs, combined with the higher constant factors required to implement interpolation search as compared to binary search.

    inversion
       A measure of how disordered a series of values is.
 For each